turingschool-examples/intermission-assignments/prep-for-module-2-backend.markdown

   These last 2 lines will set up a special Daemon init file so that your operating system will start postgres automatically whenever you log in.

+## Git Immersion Tutorial

+Go through[this Git Tutorial - Git Immersion](http://gitimmersion.com/) and do the following labs:

+* Labs 1-11
+* Labs 14-15
+* Lab 19
+* Labs 24-30
+* Labs 36-44

+These are very short labs, some amy take seconds to complete.
+The challenge is to build the mental model of what is actually going on.
+Challenge yourself to think extra critically about what is going on in each lab and do a little research into each topic if you're not quite getting the purpose of the got command.

 ## Optional Additional Prep Work